 Each year, a handful of pampered celebrities are unceremoniously dumped into a 'jungle', where they are left to fend for themselves, living off little food and competing against each other for small luxuries.

-This year, the show, which premieres in Australia on Sunday January 13, looks set to bring just as much drama as its previous four seasons, and we're already stockpiling the popcorn.
+This year, the show, which is currently airing its fifth season, is bringing just as much drama as its previous four seasons, and the popcorn is a-flowing.

 Do you have an I'm A Celeb tip or know one of the contestants?
 Email us with your tip off at NowToLoveTips@bauerxcelmedia.com.au